Transition to Independence Month

 – Hold a fun group activity with young people (paddle boarding, go-karting) where you can talk about the challenges and opportunities.

 – Organise a T2i expo where local service providers, including Next Step After Care, showcase the help they can provide to young people

-If your organisations is hosting an event for T2i month then be sure to let us know!
-To register any events you may be running for T2i month in November please contact Kelly at CREATE on email@example.com with a blurb of your event and event details.
+If your organisation is hosting an event for T2i month then be sure to let us know!
+To register any events you may be running for T2i month in November please contact Andrew at CREATE on firstname.lastname@example.org with a blurb of your event and event details.